gneb000/renparkn/README.md

 #### Arguments
 ```
-<DIR_PATH>  path to directory with files to be renamed
+<DIR_PATH>  Path to directory with files to be renamed
 ```

 #### Options
 ```
+-a, --num-after <STRING>  Extract numbering after provided string (case sensitive)
--n, --dry-run      show rename proposal but do not apply
+-n, --dry-run             Show rename proposal but do not apply
 -h, --help                Print help
 -V, --version             Print version
 ```